Trivandrum Lodge: Plot

 Trivandrum Lodge, situated in Kochi, and its inmates form the backdrop of the film.
 Abdu is a man who does odd jobs for a living, including being a masseur at a spa and the driver of a wealthy businessman.
 He is also obsessed with sex, being sex-starved.
 Shibu Vellayani is a cinema reporter who works with a not-so-well-known film magazine and persuades women to sleep with him for roles in films.
-Kora is a retired clerk from the secretariat who boasts about having had sex with 999 women in his life and who wishes to have a policewoman as his 1000th.
+Kora is a retired clerk from the secretariat who boasts about having had sex with 999 women in his life and who wishes to have a policewoman as his 1000th conquest.
 Satheeshan wants to be an actor.
 Shibu promises to help him and has even given Satheeshan a new name, Sagar.
 Arthur Relton and Peggy Aunty are the oldest inmates.
 Relton teaches piano and lives in the world of music while Peggy Aunty runs a canteen inside the lodge.

 The lodge's owner is Ravisankar, a rich widower with a son, Arjun.
 Ravisankar's mother was into many rich men and all his wealth comes from her earnings.
 This caused Ravisankar's father Narayanan to move away from the family years before.
 He runs a small hotel, away from his son's world.

 Dhwani makes her entry into this world of Ravi, Narayanan, and all the inmates of Trivandrum Lodge.
 She is divorced, wants to be free, eat good food, and as she herself says, "fornicate with abandon".
 Dhwani comes to stay at Trivandrum Lodge, aiming to write a novel with Kochi as the backdrop.
 Her intentions are not so honourable, and the sexually repressed souls of Trivandrum lodge go into a tizzy.
 Dhwani and Abdu have a deep affectionate love when she pays Abdu to act as her lover in a hotel room to stop her husband from asking her to take him back.

 The film also discusses in detail the adolescent romance between Arjun and his classmate Amala, and the unconditional romance between Ravisankar and his wife, Malavika, who is dead.
 Dhwani is fascinated by his ability to stay true to one woman even after she passes away and the broken love story of Relton and Peggy.